ritchieGitHub/nucluescounter/README.md

 # nucluescounter
-A collection of plugins for Fiji
+A collection of plugins for Fiji that helps counting illuminated nuclues in in images.